mcalla314/tkintertoy/docs/tutorial.rst

 1. Import the ``Window`` object from tkintertoy.
 2. Create an instance of a ``Window`` and label it ``gui``.
 3. Set the title ``gui`` to "Create a Map".
-4. We want to limit the input files to *.csv only.
+4. We want to limit the input files to *.csv only*.
 This list will be used in the method in the next line.
 Notice, you can filter multiple types.
 5. Add an **ttOpen** dialog widget.
 This is a combination of a ttk.Entry widget, a 'Browse' ttk.
     Button, and a ttk.LabelFrame.
 If the user clicks on the 'Browse' button, they will see a